 4. Talk It Out

-That stress you feel during busy times?
-You are not alone.
+Is your student experiencing stress?
+They are not alone.
 Coming together with your peers or a professional to talk through stressful times, events and emotions can be very cathartic and healing.
 Counseling and Psychological Services (CaPS) offers a safe, confidential environment for students to talk about personal or academic concerns.
 And all counseling center services are provided at no cost.
 Services at CaPS are developmental, aiming to serve students in moment and via follow-up sessions, which can help students grow and evolve over time.

 5. Eat a Meal with Friends